softcover/softcover_book/chapters/getting_started.md

 Listening on 0.0.0.0:4000, CTRL+C to stop
 ```

-\noindent Opening a browser and navigating to <http://localhost:4000> then gives us a view of the HTML version of the first chapter of the book (Figure~\ref{fig:localhost_4000}).
+\noindent (You may have to install a [JavaScript runtime](https://github.com/sstephenson/execjs) if you don't have one installed already; I recommend [Node.js](http://nodejs.org/).)
+Opening a browser and navigating to <http://localhost:4000> then gives us a view of the HTML version of the first chapter of the book (Figure~\ref{fig:localhost_4000}).

 ![Running the Softcover server in a separate tab.\label{fig:softcover_server}](images/figures/softcover_server.png)